Hospice Care: Everything you need to know about this Service

 Donna Rogers, Marketing Director for Auburn Crest Hospice, has come to think of hospice care as “the ultimate gift when planning the ‘road map’ through the journey of life.”
 She feels hospice is a profession that brings comfort, answers, resources and support to both patient and families at a time when they need it most.

-As someone who educates the community and medical field about hospice, I continue to be amazed at the amount of people, including health care employee’s, who do not understand what it is or what it does for others.
-I have found that many doctors aren’t comfortable talking to their patients about hospice as they feel that talking about the possibility of death is failure on their part.
+As someone who educates the community and medical field about hospice, I continue to be amazed at the number of people, including healthcare employee’s, who do not understand what it is or what it does for others.
+I have found that many doctors aren’t comfortable talking to their patients about hospice as they feel that talking about the possibility of death is a failure on their part.
 In reality, not talking about services available to families when they are in crisis is the ultimate failure.

 How is Hospice different from other medical care?

 The hospice team is focused on the patient’s and family’s needs.
 Hospice recognizes that a serious illness affects the entire family as well as the person who is ill.
 Hospice addresses physical, spiritual and emotional needs.
 Sometimes other family members actually need more attention than the patient.